-By the end of the course, you are expected to be able to understand, explain, and manipulate basic types of data, analyze them by applying basic exploratory visualization techniques, and create explanatory visualizations.
-You are also expected to be able to evaluate and improve the effectiveness of data visualizations based on the principles of human perception, design, types of data, and visualization techniques.
+By the end of the course, you are expected to be able to understand, explain, and manipulate basic types of data, analyze them by applying exploratory visualization techniques, and create explanatory visualizations.
+You are also expected to be able to evaluate and improve the effectiveness of data visualizations based on the fundamental visualization principles about human perception, design, data types, and visualization techniques.